 Today we take a closer look at sea species known as the Leatherback Turtle, who although are rare can be spotted while out Paddleboarding across the Welsh coast.

 Are the largest of seven within their Sea Turtle kind

 Cross both the Pacific and Atlantic oceans annually

 Do not have a shell on their backs and are covered by the thick, leathery layer of skin which provides them with their proud name

 Can easily dive in depths of up to 1000 meters

 Make the pilgrimage to our Celtic shores each summer to feast on our Welsh Jellyfish!

-Unfortunately, the sad reality is Leather Back Turtles have been in serious decline for the last 100 years due to enhanced egg collection and fishing by catch.
-So, if you are lucky enough to see one while you SUP, remember to respect and keep your distance to let these beautiful species live in peace & harmony!
+Unfortunately, the reality is Leather Back Turtles have been in serious decline for the last 100 years due to enhanced egg collection and fishing by catch.
+So, if you are lucky enough to see one while you SUP, remember to respect and do keep your distance to let these beautiful species live in peace & harmony!